daceyh123/SREFetchChallenge/README.md

 Copy this path and go to your command prompt window and enter in CD *path* like below:
 ![image](https://user-images.githubusercontent.com/36930977/119421011-b706ef00-bccb-11eb-9041-5b2255b86e20.png)

 After you can run python main.py to run the command and if everything is setup then it should create your own EC2 instance!
+The output will also contain the address.
+Be sure to copy this down as it will be important later.

+## Step Five - SSH into Linux EC2 Instance

+Now that we have the ec2 instance spun up we can now SSH into the machine.

+### Windows
+I Recommend downloading [Termius](https://termius.com/) to connect via ssh.
+After you download termius and select the basic plan, click "New Host" and here are the fields you will need to fill out:
+ 1. Label: Anything you want to name it.
+ 2. Address: the address that was outputted at the end of the script that I told you to keep copied somewhere in the instructions above.
+ 3. Make sure SSH is turned on (its a switch)
+ 4. Keep Port 22 as default
+ 5. Username: user1 or user2 (this can be edited in the YAML to be a different name)
+ 6. Password: click Keys and click "+Key" in the bottom right hand corner 6a.
+Label: can be whatever you want
+   6b.
+Private Key: click "File"
+   6c.
+Select a "user#-keypair" based on whatever user you are trying to sign in as 6d.
+Click save
+ 7. Click the key you just created
+ 8. Click save in the top right corner
+ 9. Double click on the host server you just created
+ 10. If prompted to add and continue, click add and continue
+ 11. After this you should be SSHd into the EC2 instance!